 Generally we would help you align this to ISO 31000, the standard for risk management.

-After assessing the threats to information assets, the standard provides 114 possible controls to apply, within Annex A.
+After assessing the threats to information assets, the 2022 edition of the standard provides 93 possible controls to apply, within Annex A.

 Asset Management & Human Resources

 Some of the controls in Annex A refer to the acceptable use of assets, classification of information and human resource processes such as screening and disciplinary policies.

 We can help you define your organisation’s approach to these controls based on your existing arrangements.

 Another section of Annex A focuses on the organisation’s relationships with its suppliers, in particular those who have access to the organisation’s information.

 We will help consider the risks associated with your suppliers and ensure suitable policies and procedures are in place to manage those risks.

 ISO 27001 also requires consideration of legal and other requirements placed on the organisation, and this is becoming more relevant as Data Protection Laws are evolving across Europe, America and the world.